castle-engine/castle-engine/doc/miscellaneous_notes/additional_image_formats.md

 1. Their implementation in _Vampyre Imaging Library_ is platform-specific, and doesn't support all compilers and platforms we support, at least not easily.

-2. Not trivial to use, as you need _LibTiff_ shared library in case of FPC + Windows, Linx, macOS.
+2. Not trivial to use, as you need _LibTiff_ shared library in case of FPC + Linux, macOS, or Delphi + Win64.

-For example, the TIFF format relies on a shared library _LibTiff_, that can be obtained for Linux, Windows and macOS, but it is uncertain can we support it on mobile (Android, iOS).
+For example, the TIFF format relies on a shared library _LibTiff_ for some platform/compiler combinations.
+It is uncertain can we support it on mobile (Android, iOS).
 We don't want a situation in which you design your graphics using TIFF on a desktop, and are surprised that on mobile you need to convert everything to PNG.

 It is also an extra burden to implement, due to need to deploy _LibTiff_ to all the potential platforms.
 We have to limit such work, esp. when we can recommend a better replacement -- in case of TIFF, we recommend using PNG.

+## Example project for thigns below

+Clone https://github.com/castle-engine/castle-image-viewer and switch to branch `extra-image-formats`.

+It has all things described below, including:

+- modifications in `CastleEngineManifest.xml` to enable TIFF support and package all new libraries and scripts added below,
+- `run.sh` to set `LD_LIBRARY_PATH` to find `libtiff.so.5` on Linux,
+- Linux libraries in `libraries/x86_64-linux/` .

 ## Activating extra support